Feature-Based Software Design Pattern Detection: Related Work

-Some tool generation techniques applied reverse engineering to identify design patterns from source code and UML artefacts (or other intermediate representations).
-For instance,~\citep{De:2011} built a tool using static analysis, they also applied reverse engineering through visual parsing of diagram in the same study.
-Other studies such as~\citep{Thongrak:2014, Panich:2016, Shi:2006} also applied reverse engineering techniques on UML class and sequence diagrams to extract design patterns using ontology.
-An ontology is a formal explicit description of concepts in a domain of discourse, properties of each concept and restrictions on slots~\citep{Thongrak:2014}.~\citep{Shi:2006} further extended the study to build a tool called PINOT.
-In another study,~\citep{Couto:2012} applied a pattern classification reverse engineering approach on Java source code to create UML diagrams to indicate whether or not each pattern in GoF~\citep{Gamma:1995} from UML diagrams, and~\citep{Brown:1996} proposed a method for automatic detection of design patterns by reverse-engineering the SmallTalk code.
+Some techniques (including tool generation) applied reverse engineering to identify design patterns from source code and UML artefacts.
+For instance,~\citep{De:2011} built a tool using static analysis and applied reverse engineering through visual parsing of diagrams.
+Other studies such as~\citep{Thongrak:2014, Panich:2016, Shi:2006} also applied reverse engineering techniques on UML class and sequence diagrams to extract design patterns using ontology. \citep{Brown:1996} proposed a method for automatic detection of design patterns by reverse-engineering the SmallTalk code.

-The key element of graph based approaches is detecting isomorphic sub-graphs of design pattern graphs~\citep{Yu:2018}.~\citep{Mayvan:2017} proposed a graph-based detection process which is subdivided into two sequential phases.
-In the first phase, the system under study and the queried patterns are transformed into semantic graphs.
-Then the initial problem is converted into the problem of finding matches in the system graph for the pattern graph.~\citep{Tsantalis:2006} proposed a graph-based approach to identify design patterns that applies the similarity between graph vertices.
+Very few studies utilised code metrics in identification of design patterns.~\citep{Uchiyama:2011} have presented a software pattern detection approach by using software metrics and machine learning techniques.
+They have identified candidates for the roles that compose the design patterns by considering machine learning and software metrics. \citep{Lanza:2007} approach uses learning from the information extracted from design pattern instances which normally include variant implementations such as number of accessor methods etc.~\citep{Fontana:2011} introduced the micro-structures that are regarded as the building blocks of design patterns.~\citep{Thaller:2019} has built a feature map for pattern instances using neural networks.